jwortmann/ini-syntax/README.md

 ## Color Schemes

-Following the naming conventions for key-value pairs, the scope `meta.mapping.key.ini string.unquoted.ini` is applied for key names in INI files.
+Following the naming conventions for key-value pairs, the scopes `meta.mapping.key.ini string` and `meta.mapping.value.ini string` are applied for keys and string values respectively.
-If you prefer different highlighting colors for key names and values, ensure to use a color scheme which utilizes a rule for `meta.mapping.key string` or `meta.mapping.value string`, to differentiate between them.
+If you prefer different highlighting colors for key names and values, ensure to use a color scheme which targets one of these scopes to distinguish between them.
+You can easily add such a rule as a customization to your color scheme, as described in the [official documentation](https://www.sublimetext.com/docs/color_schemes.html#customization).